essenciary/GenieTodoMVC/documentation/deployment.md

 ### Changing the active environment

 In the section about unit tests, we have seen how the very first thing in the `test/runtests.jl` file, our test runner, is to change the environment of the application to `test`.
-Now we understand why this is important in order to apply the right configuration during tests and to connect to the right SearchLight database.
+Now we understand why this is important: to apply the right configuration during tests and to connect to the right database.

 As such, one way of changing the applications' environment is by passing the env's name as a Julia environment variable, either by setting it in the `ENV` global, or by passing it as a command line argument when starting the app.
 We'll see in just a minute